Team Misawa test readiness in Norwegian Foot March

-Participants check in before the Norwegian Foot March at Misawa Air Base, Japan, May 27, 2026.
-Members of the U.S. Air Force, Space Force, Navy, Army, civilian personnel and the Japan Air Self-Defense Force participated in the Norwegian Foot March to earn the Norwegian Foot March badge, participants were required to complete the 18.6-mile march while carrying a minimum 25-pound rucksack within the designated qualifying time.
+Participants begin a Norwegian Foot March at Misawa Air Base (AB), Japan, May 27, 2026.
+Originating in 1915 as a test of endurance and combat readiness, the Norwegian Foot March at Misawa AB challenged participants to complete an 18.6-mile route while carrying a minimum 25-pound rucksack within the designated qualifying time to earn the Norwegian Armed Forces skill badge.
 (U.S. Air Force photo by Senior Airman Gavin Hameed)

 |Date Taken: